jnaidu/Developer-Portal-GitBook/managing_roles/revoke_roles.md

 5. Select the user by clicking on the user name.
 6. Under the **Remove Assigned Roles** section, check the box next to the desired role, and click the **Remove** button to revoke the role from the user account.

-## Revoke the Solution Center Instance Admin role from a user account for an instance
+## Revoke the Solution Center Instance Admin role or Solution Center Instance Developer role from a user account for an instance
 ### Who can perform this function?
 Any of the roles below:
 * Solution Center Administrator